-Aaron Brown takes 200m silver a Stockholm Diamond League | CBC Sports
+Aaron Brown takes 200m silver at Stockholm Diamond League | CBC Sports

 Brown entered the meet fresh off setting a personal best of 19.98 earlier this month in the Bislett Games in Oslo.

-Canada also reached the podium in the women's long jump, thanks to Christabel Nettey's third place finish.
+Canada also earned a top-3 showing in the women's long jump, thanks to Christabel Nettey's third-place finish.

 The Surrey, B.C., native landed a 6.83 on her second jump to finish behind Great Britain's Lorraine Ugen who came first after sticking a season best 6.85 on her first attempt.